nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Example: `findcustomer bernice`

     2. Test case: `addo 1 i/Books d/02-03-2026` <br>
        Expected: The order is successfully added.
 Details of the added order shown in the status message.
-Customer's order listed in the order list.
+All orders associated with the customer are shown in the order list

 3. Adding an order with missing compulsory field(s).